 If you like the results but want your color to last longer, you can wash your hair less often or change to a permanent hair color for extended coverage.
 The best semi and demi-permanent dyes are:

-- Consumer Reports, Good Housekeeping, and the Today Show as being the best all around semi-permanent at-home hair color.
+- Clairol Natural Instincts was selected by Consumer Reports, Good Housekeeping, and the Today Show as being the best all around semi-permanent at-home hair color.
 It is available in 36 shades ranging from light blonde to black.
 Natural Instincts does not use ammonia and does not leave you with a harsh root line with the new growth.
 It contains coconut oil and aloe to help protect and condition hair as the pigments blend away the gray for a natural looking result.
 It can be purchased in most department, grocery, and drugstores for less than $6.

-- great customer reviews.
+- Wella Color Charm is a demi-permanent hair color that has received great customer reviews.
 Color Charm gives natural looking, long lasting results on up to 50 percent gray hair.
 It uses no ammonia and comes in 17 colors ranging from light ash blonde to black that process in 20 minutes or less.
 This product does not come already mixed.
 You must mix the tube of color with Color Charm Activating Lotion.
 It can be purchased at Sally Beauty Supply for less than $7 per tube.

 Hints for Healthier Colored Gray Hair